ilg-physics-ucsb/physics6-manual/6CL/WaveOptics/WaveOptics.md

 :::

 Figure 2A shows us all the meaningful variables: $y$ is the position on the screen as measured from its center, $D$ is the distance between the slits and the screen, $\theta$ is the angle at which the light leaves the slits to get to position $y$ on the screen, $d$ is the separation between the two slits, and $a$ is the slit width.
 We label which intensity maxima (bright spots) we are talking about with the letter $m$.
 We call the one in the center of the screen $0$.
-Then to one side of $0$ we label the maxima positions with positive numbers in increasing order away from $0$ (1, 2, 3, etc.) and the other side negative numbers in decreasing order away from the $0$ (-1, -2, -3, etc).
+Then to one side of $0$ we label the positions of the maxima with positive numbers in increasing order away from $0$ (1, 2, 3, etc.), and on the other side with negative numbers in decreasing order away from $0$ (-1, -2, -3, etc).
 Which side we pick for which is arbitrary.

 Figure 1 tells us the condition for maxima to occur, and Figure 2A gives the variables to  describe Figure 1 mathematically.
 We also need to know the wavelength of the light, which we will denote with $\lambda$.
 Thus we can describe the resulting maxima mathematically by the formula for constructive interference: